mysteryven/wenyan-rs/README.md

 120
 ```

-This project are still work in progress, many features are not implemented yet.
+This project is just my personal hobby, I not guarantee the progress, and many features are not implemented yet.
 You can see more supported examples in [inputs](./tests/inputs/) folder.

 ## Differences